joaopizani/piware/README.md

 An Embedded Hardware Description Language using Dependent Types.

-This repository contains the source code and documentation of my master's thesis research, one of the required elements of the Programming Technology study track at Utrecht University.
+This repository contains the source code and documentation of the Π-Ware project, begun as my M.Sc thesis research (at Utrecht University) between March and August 2014.

 PiWare is an Embedded Domain-Specific Language (EDSL) for hardware design, packaged as a library for the Agda dependently-typed programming language.